smarella830/demo1/README.md

-This line is for Question 2.2 of Homework 1 for BIOINF 575.
+This line is added by mistake.